xkevio/parcio-typst/parcio-thesis/main.typ

 #set page(numbering: (p, ..) => if calc.odd(p) {p})
 #counter(page).update(0)

-// ACTUAL CONTENT OF THESIS
+// ACTUAL CONTENT OF THESIS (use \ for additional line breaks) = Introduction<intro>
-= Introduction<intro>

 \ _In this chapter, ..._ \ \

 == Motivation

-// subfigures, needs "kind" of "sub" and a grid rn
+// Subfigures, needs "kind" of "sub" and a grid currently.
 #figure(caption: "Caption")[
   #grid(columns: 2)[
     #figure(caption: "Left", kind: "sub", supplement: none, numbering: "a")[